realworldocaml/book/en/compiler-output-formats.md

 As with any such stylistic debate, you should experiment with which system works best for you.
-Everyone agrees on one thing though: no matter what order you write them, production code should always have explicitly defined `mli` files.
+Everyone agrees on one thing though: no matter what order you write them, production code should always explicitly define an `mli` file for every `ml` file in the project.

 Signature files provide a place to write succinct documentation and to abstract internal details that shouldn't be exported.
 Maintaining separate signature